craftercms/docs/source/site-administrators/studio/rte2-setup.rst

         })();

      |

+     We recommend minimizing the ``plugin.js`` file.
+If your plugin is minimized, remember to change the external_plugins > my_button URL in the RTE configuration to load the minified version.

    * Remember to commit the new file so Studio will pick it up by doing a ``git add`` then a ``git commit``.
 Whenever you edit directly in the filesystem, you need to commit your changes to ensure they are properly reflected.